Overview and Characteristics of Scales Assessing Power, Status, Dominance, and Prestige

 (Luttrell et al., 2018)

-several hierarchy variables
+several hierarchy and other variables

 1) Relational